 Dr. David Lee Hill, Jr.

-Prior to establishing his Implant and Oral Surgery practice in Chapel Hill, Dr. Hill completed a four-year residency training in Oral and Maxillofacial Surgery at the University of North Carolina.
+Prior to establishing his Dental Implant and Oral Surgery practice in Chapel Hill, Dr. Hill completed a four-year residency training in Oral and Maxillofacial Surgery at the University of North Carolina.
 He also completed a two-year General Practice Residency at the University of North Carolina Hospital and received his Doctor of Dental Surgery from the West Virginia University School of Dentistry.
 He received his Bachelor of Science in Biology from West Virginia University.

 Dr. David Lee Hill, Jr is the author of numerous research publications, including: